 Older people often fall for these scams because they are lonely and they get excited that somebody is actually calling them and besides, we all know that Grandma and Grandpa always answer their phone because they come from a time when phone calls were nice, plus their wall mounted, avocado green touch tone phone with the twenty-five foot curly cord doesn’t have caller ID.
 When Grandma’s phone rings, she’ll break a hip trying to get to it before one of her kids or grandkids hangs up.

-This new way of not answering the phone works out fine for me, since I don’t like talking on the phone anyway.
+This new way of not answering the phone works out fine for me since I don’t like talking on the phone anyway.
 Maybe it’s still ingrained in me that phone calls need to be quick because somebody might be trying to call.
 I’m old fashioned that way; so don’t even get me started on FaceTime.
-That’s simply unnatural, because if I wanted to talk to somebody’s nostrils, I would have become a dentist.
+That’s simply unnatural because if I wanted to talk to somebody’s nostrils, I would have become a dentist.

 Still, I miss the days when the telephone was an innocent means to communicate.
-I vividly remember calling in to radio stations, hoping to be the fifth caller so I could win tickets or maybe an album.
+I vividly remember calling up radio stations, hoping to be the fifth caller so I could win tickets or maybe an album.
 My mother always called from work at 8:30 PM on the dot to check in and say hi.
-Thirty-six years ago, I called Mrs. G. before she was Mrs. G. to ask her out.
+Thirty-seven years ago, I called Mrs. G. before she was Mrs. G. to ask her out.
 I found her number in the phone book.
 Who even uses a phone book anymore?

 I don’t expect any of this to get better.
 As I’ve been writing this, my landline has rung twice.
 Our phone service intercepts robocalls after the first ring, but it’s still annoying.
 I’ve put all of our numbers on the Do Not Call registry, but that system is useless.
 I block the suspicious numbers on my cell once they come in, but a new batch always shows up the next day.
 I guess in this regard I do miss the old days.
 One phone, screwed to the wall, which was only used when absolutely necessary.
 Looking back on it, that wasn’t all that bad.